 a supported distribution within the container.
 Based on the container's

 distribution, osctld is generating configuration files for the network

 configuration, so that the container's init system will bring the interface up.

-Bridged veth is fine for local and personal use, but we find that it's not secure enough for production deployments, where each container can be controlled by a different entity and cannot be trusted.
+Bridged veth is fine for local and personal use, but we find that it's not secure enough for production deployments, where each container can be controlled by a different user and cannot be trusted.
 Containers linked to the same bridge can influence each other on the link layer.
 If that's a concern for your use-case, see routed veth.